 Therefore, the government requires loan recipients to repay their obligations over time, no matter what.
-Student loans can not be discharged in bankruptcy, nor can they be discharged like other forms of unsecured debt.
-Department of Education officials routinely garnish up to twenty five percent from the wages of defaulted loan recipients.
+In most cases, student loans cannot be discharged in bankruptcy, nor can they be discharged like other forms of unsecured debt.
+Department of Education officials routinely garnish up to twenty-five percent from the wages of defaulted loan recipients.
 You can avoid these consequences by simply asking for help when you run into trouble.

-You can also receive a deferment if you re-enroll in school at least half time, are unemployed and cannot find full-time employment, or are experiencing economic hardship or working in the Peace Corps.
+You can also receive a deferment if you re-enroll in school at least half time, are unemployed and cannot find full-time employment, experience economic hardship, or work in the Peace Corps.
 Deferments are also available for active military duty.
 Contact your lender for details.

 Student Loan Forgiveness

-Fortunately, you can actually earn full forgiveness (cancellation) of your student loan by participating in any number of state or federal loan forgiveness programs.
-For example, education majors who commit to teaching in underserved areas can often have their loan slate wiped clean after as few as eighteen months of service.
+Fortunately, you can actually earn full forgiveness (cancellation) of your student loan by participating in a number of state or federal loan forgiveness programs.
+For example, education majors can often have their loan slate wiped clean after teaching in underserved areas for five years.